BETA PRODUCT

 Getting pitched AI solutions but don’t know how to evaluate the proposals?
 These structured prompts will help you review proposals with rigor and confidence.
 Use them to better understand what's being pitched and whether it meets your standards for responsible AI.

-5. Return to the grantee with any follow up questions.
+Step five: Return to the grantee with any follow-up questions.

 What problem is the nonprofit addressing with AI?

-What specific problem(s) is the nonprofit trying to address with AI?
-Clearly define the social or environmental issue that the AI solution aims to solve.
+Use this prompt to clearly define the social or environmental issue that the AI solution aims to solve.

 How will the AI solution create positive change?